Endangered Bat Studies

 Keep Your Projects Moving

 Our team is available to help you navigate the intricacies of Section 7 Endangered Species Act consultations, in-particular, the complexities of endangered bat studies and compliance.
+All bat studies are conducted by lead bat biologist Jason Robinson, who has over 15 years of experience conducting acoustic and mist-netting surveys.
+He is also active in many of the state and regional working groups and committees.

 In addition to summer presence/absence surveys, we are also qualified and experienced in the evaluation of potential winter habitats such as caves and abandoned mine portals, and are equipped to safely evaluate these environments for the presence of bats.